Taxi Maxim: Colombia

+Dominican Republic

 Georgia

 Maxim started working in Georgia in 2014, and Tbilisi became the first city.
 By June 2022, the company's services can be used in 10 cities: Tbilisi, Rustavi, Batumi, Gori, Zestaponi, Zugdidi, Kobuleti, Kutaisi, Poti and Samtredia.
 In addition to trips, users can order cargo transportation, loader services, and in difficult traffic situations, use engine start and towing services.
 In July 2020, Maxim launched two tariffs: Courier for transportation of documents, packages and goods, and Shopping and delivery of goods, medicine and groceries.